How do fixed bridges work?

 - Metal – Usually gold, can’t be colored, but they are strong and can have a better fit than porcelain or porcelain with metal.

 Your dentist will shape your tooth or teeth in order to make them smaller and ensure that the bridge fits properly.
 Then an impression will be taken of the reduced tooth or teeth.
 During the period of waiting for the bridge to be made, your dentist will fit you with a temporary bridge to avoid any embarrassment.

 When the new bridge has been made, you will attend the dentist for your second appointment and your fixed bridge will be fitted.
-Your dentist may well cement it in on a temporary basis to make sure that it fits as it should.
 After a couple of weeks if there are no problems the fixed bridge will then be cemented in permanently.

 How durable is a fixed bridge?